Abdulrehman1203/stocks_transaction_handler/README.md

 ## Overview

-The Stocks Transactions Handler is a web application built with Django and Django REST Framework.
-It provides functionalities for managing stock transactions, including user registration, authentication, and access to stock data.
+The Stocks Transactions Handler is a django based basic web app,for implementing the basic and some advance concepts of django to practice and to get grip on django and DRF

 ## Features